labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/step4.md

 The `@total_ordering` decorator is particularly useful because it saves us from having to implement all six comparison methods manually.
 By providing just `__eq__` and `__lt__`, Python can derive the other four comparison methods automatically.

 When implementing custom classes, it's generally a good practice to make them work with both objects of the same type and with built-in types where it makes sense.
 That's why our comparison methods handle both `MutInt` objects and regular integers.
+This way, our `MutInt` class can be used more flexibly in different programming scenarios.